vatsalya-gupta/bgutbook/source/part_2_regular_expressions/chapter_201_regular_expressions_1_single_characters.text.md

 If you head is spinning, sit, relax, have a drink (maybe a soft one, otherwise the spinning will just get worse).
 It's time for something not related to regular expressions, editors, and command lines.
 What about a documentary on the history of operating systems?
 Just kidding!
 Have a walk, watch a TV series, enjoy your day!

-Suggested film for the evening: Reservoir Dogs (1992)
+Suggested film for the evening: The AristoCats (1970) - There are too many dogs in this chapter, it's time to fix it properly.